 Do you know where your website traffic comes from?

-If you answered no, then you are not aware or taking advantage of some great information that is available to you at your finger tips.
+If you answered no, you are not aware of taking advantage of some great information available to you at your fingertips.
 This info is called your referrers.

-Referrers are where your traffic is coming from before visitors land at your site.
-Where your site visitors were when they clicked on a link to enter your site.
-Your hosting server tracks this info no matter what type of site you have HTML, WordPress, Joomla, PHP or ASP.
+Referrers are where your traffic is coming from before visitors land at your site, where your site visitors were when they clicked on a link to enter your website.
+Your hosting server tracks this info no matter what type of site you have HTML, WordPress, Joomla, PHP, or ASP.

 Referral stats are invaluable because you can…